Approved by the AGM 2014, and amended by each AGM since.

 IV.
 Arrears.
 In the event of any Member falling into arrears of subscription, the Secretary shall make application for payment in the name of the Committee.
 Any Member failing to pay his subscription at the due date in two consecutive years shall, after application has been made to him by the Secretary, be regarded as wishing to withdraw from the Club, and be removed from the List of Members.

 V. Committee.
-The Committee shall consist of a minimum of eight Club Members, of whom two shall be of Flag rank, two Commodores/Captains and four Commanders, ideally balanced equally between retired and serving.
+The Committee shall consist of a minimum of ten Club Members, of whom two shall be of Flag Rank, two Commodores/Captains, four Commanders, one Lieutenant Commander, and the Chairman of Trustees; ideally balanced equally between retired and serving.
 Four will be considered a quorum.
-The Chairman of Trustees shall be one of the eight, and the remaining trustees shall be considered ex-officio members attending when asked to do so.
+The remaining trustees shall be considered ex-officio, attending when asked to do so.
 Members of the Committee who have served for three years shall retire, after finding and nominating their own relief, and not be eligible again for Committee service until after the lapse of one year.
 The Committee shall elect their Chairman and Vice Chairman when successors are required, and reliefs for Members retiring.
 The Committee shall meet at least three times each year shortly before or on a Dinner Day and at any time the Chairman may think necessary.
 The assistance of ordinary Club Members, perhaps in influential posts or geographically useful locations, may be enlisted from time to time for set tasks or sub-committees under the chairmanship of a permanent committee member, and suitably rewarded.

 VI.
 Sub Committees.
 The Chairman, Vice Chairman and Chairman of Trustees shall form an Executive Sub Group (or “Chairman’s Group”).
 The Committee may appoint from time to time other Sub Committees for particular purposes.